TheAlgorithms/website/README.md

 ## Contributing

-Try to use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) naming convention.

 If you want to add a new feature or fix a bug, create a new branch or fork and commit there.
 Before opening a PR be sure to

 - Run `yarn lint` and fix potential errors